T–V distinction in the world's languages: Spanish

 In Peninsular, Mexican, and Peruvian Spanish, as in Italian, an original tú and vos usage similar to French disappeared in the Early Modern period.
 Today, tú is used for informal and familiar address while the respectful form is the third-person usted, which can be used respectfully to anyone.
 Scholars agree that usted evolved as a contraction of the Old Spanish Vuestra Merced ("your grace"), with vusted as a transitional form.
 In some cases, the title Don is also employed when speaking to a respected older man, while Doña is used for older women.

 Among Spanish dialects, the situation is complicated by the fact that the Spanish Empire was created during the middle of this linguistic shift, and geographically remote regions did not participate fully in it.
 The region surrounding the Colombian capital of Bogotá (although not the city itself) preserves an alternate respectful form sumercé simplified from a different contraction of vuestra merced.
-In Rioplatense (Argentinian) Spanish, vos was preserved—but as a replacement for tú and not as a respectful form of address; in Chile, in Western Venezuela, parts of Colombia and in Central America, vos is used in spoken address and tú is used in print and to express moderate formality, that is, it has essentially switched its function to the former role of vos.
+In Rioplatense (Argentinian, Uruguayan) Spanish, vos was preserved—but as a replacement for tú and not as a respectful form of address; in Chile, in Western Venezuela, parts of Colombia and in Central America, vos is used in spoken address and tú is used in print and to express moderate formality, that is, it has essentially switched its function to the former role of vos.
 In Costa Rica and part of Colombia, usted is used as the common pronoun, using it both in formal and informal situations.